James Ogilvy, 4th Earl of Findlater

-Life
+James Ogilvy, 4th Earl of Findlater and 1st Earl of Seafield, KT, PC (11 July 1664 – 19 August 1730) was a Scottish politician, prominent during the reign of Queen Anne.
+He was created Earl of Seafield in 1701 and was an active supporter of the 1707 Act of Union although by 1714 his opinion of the Union had changed and he proposed the first Self Government for Scotland Bill to end the Union.

+Early life

-Findlater was the 2nd son of James Ogilvy, 3rd Earl of Findlater and Lady Anne Montgomerie, a daughter of Hugh Montgomerie, 7th Earl of Eglinton.
+Findlater was born on 11 July 1664, the second son of James Ogilvy, 3rd Earl of Findlater, of Clan Ogilvy, and Lady Anne Montgomerie, a daughter of Hugh Montgomerie, 7th Earl of Eglinton.

+Career

 He was elected to the Faculty of Advocates in 1685, and was a Commissioner to the Parliament of Scotland for Cullen, Banffshire from 1681 to 1682 and from 1689 to 1695.
-Although in the Convention Parliament of 1689 he had spoken for James II, he took the oath of allegiance to William and Mary, and after filling some minor official positions he was appointed to senior roles.
+Although in the Convention Parliament of 1689 he had spoken for James VII, he took the oath of allegiance to William and Mary, and after filling some minor official positions he was appointed to senior roles.
 Upon his royal appointment as Secretary of State in 1696 he relinquished his representation of Cullen and continued in parliament instead by right of his office.
 Findlater was Solicitor General for Scotland from 1693, Lord Chancellor of Scotland from 1702 to 1704 and from 1705 to 1708, Secretary of State from 1696 to 1702 and joint secretary from 1704 to 1705.
 He was elected a Fellow of the Royal Society in 1698.

 Findlater was created Viscount Seafield in 1698 and Earl of Seafield in 1701.
 He was a Commissioner for the Union from 1702 and an active promoter of the Union from 1706.
 He served as first Lord Chief Baron of the Scottish Court of Exchequer, established by the Act of Union.
-By 1713 his views on Union had changed and he moved for its repeal.
+By 1713, his views on Union had changed and he moved for its repeal.

-He sat in the British House of Lords as a Scottish Representative Peer from 1707 to 1710, from 1712 to 1715 and from 1722 to 1730.
+He sat in the House of Lords as a Scottish representative peer from 1707 to 1710, from 1712 to 1715 and from 1722 to 1730.
 Findlater was admitted to the Privy Council of Great Britain in 1707 and was appointed Lord Chief Baron in the Court of Exchequer in 1707.
-In 1711 he succeeded his father as fourth Earl of Findlater.
+In 1711, he succeeded his father as fourth Earl of Findlater.
 He served as Keeper of the Great Seal of Scotland from 1713 to 1714.

+Personal life

+In 1687, Lord Seafield married Anne Dunbar, daughter of Sir William Dunbar, 1st Baronet.
+They had the following issue: